JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 Indicates one or more field names on which the **Recordset** is sorted, and whether each field is sorted in ascending or descending order.

 Sets or returns a string value that indicates the field names in the **Recordset** on which to sort.
-Each name is separated by a comma, and is optionally followed by a blank and the keyword, ASC, which sorts the field in ascending order, or DESC, which sorts the field in descending order.
-By default, if no keyword is specified, the field is sorted in ascending order.

 ```
 PROPERTY Sort() AS CBSTR